AlbertFugardo/donkeycar-RL/README.md

 ### Variational Autoencoder
 In the development of this project, we have seen that using a VAE to encode image observations is much better for the learning process of the model (that's demonstrated in more detail in our [paper](project_paper.pdf)). <br>
 The VAE architecture and code that we have used in this project have been obtained from: https://github.com/araffin/aae-train-donkeycar/tree/live-twitch-2 <br>
-If you want to use our trained VAEs, you can find them in ``/src/gym-donkeycar/RL/autoencoders/``.
+If you want to use our trained VAEs, you can find them in ``/src/autoencoders/``.
 For example, you can ``use ae-32_100k.pkl``, which is an autoencoder trained using 100k images thoroughly collected driving the car around the track.

 ### Organization of the repo
-The main folder in this repo is ``src/gym-donkeycar/RL``.
+The main folder in this repo is ``src/``.
 It is a folder created by us, in which we have developed all our code.
-Almost all of the other folders from this repo have been obtained from the projects mentioned in the [Credits](#credits) section. <br>
+The ``dependencies/`` folder contains three repositories (mentioned in the [Credits](#credits) section), necessary for our project, and in which we have made only a few modifications. <br>
-The content of the ``RL`` folder are:
+The contents of the ``src/`` folder are:
 - ``autoencoders``: folder with some trained autoencoders and their architecture and auxiliar functions.
 - ``center_line``: folder with some center line data and a notebook with the creation of the track sectors used in some rewards explained.
 - ``models_test``: folder with one trained model.